rehamilton/Password_Generator/README.md

 Below this I have broken down how the javascript works to achieve the acceptance criteria.

+I have left console logs in the javascript but commented them out in case you want to see the results.

 ## Reference - Generate Password Requirements